Legislative Council of Ceylon: Second Manning Reforms

-The head of the Legislative Council had been the Governor, but the new reforms created the post of President of the Legislative Council, which was held by the Governor on a nominal basis, and the Vice President of the Legislative Council was elected, who was James Peiris.
+The head of the Legislative Council had been the governor, but the new reforms created the post of the president of the Legislative Council, which was held by the governor on a nominal basis, and the vice president of the Legislative Council was elected, who was James Peiris.
 Four non-official members were also selected to be part of the Executive Council.

 Replacement

 Due to the shortcomings of the Second Manning Reforms the Donoughmore Commission was sent to Ceylon.
 The Commission gained its name from the royal commission under the Earl of Donoughmore that came to Ceylon in 1927.
 Its recommendations led to Ceylon gaining limited self-government and the replacement of the Legislative Council with the State Council of Ceylon in 1931.

 Members of the Legislative Council

 President

-The President of the council is the Governor of Ceylon.
+The president of the council was the governor of Ceylon.

 Official members

 Official members included permanent or acting office holders: